Alexmhack/postgresql_local/README.md

 we are deleting the right data.

 DELETE FROM flights WHERE destination = 'Canberra';

 this will delete all rows that have its destination column with value 'Canberra';

+# Limited fetching of data
+SELECT * FROM flights LIMIT 2;

+above query will return only 2 to rows from the database.

+We can order our returned queryset by a particular column in our table for example in our flights table we can get the flights in an ascending order by their duration.

+We can limit our queryset by saying give us the first 3 flights with least duration.